High Class Baby: Recording and reception

 "Don't Bug Me Baby", originally by little-known American singer Milton Allen, was intended to be the follow-up to "Move It".
 However, it was shelved in favour of "High Class Baby" after a disjointed recording of it and because it was felt that "High Class Baby" had a more "British sound" to it.
-"Don't Bug Me Baby was later re-recorded for Richard's debut studio album Cliff Sings.
+"Don't Bug Me Baby" was later re-recorded for Richard's album Cliff.

 After its release, "High Class Baby" was banned by the BBC, as the lyrics mention a Cadillac car, which the BBC saw as a breach of advertising regulations.

 Reviewing for Disc, Don Nicholl described "High Class Baby" as "a furious rock number that will rattle the teeth in your head; it is put out like a machine-gun gone beserk [sic]" and has "plenty of twangy guitar in the rhythm backing".